10 Ways You Can Enhance Your HR Career By Writing Your Own Book — and How To Get One Done Faster Than You Ever Thought Possible!

-#2: Your own HR book gets you instant respect and credibility.
+#1: Writing your own HR book gets you instant respect and credibility.

 It sounds crazy, but our society immediately holds you in higher regard once you’ve written your own book…even if your book never sells one single, stinkin’ copy.